What Is A Lathe Machine? Its Diagram, Parts and How it Works

 Capstan and Turret Lathe

-These types of lathes are widely used in mass production and it’s very important due to their features.
-They are actually semi-automatic, and various operations can be performed on them.
 Little skill is required to operate the machine; the only skills required are in the tools set in the turret or capstan head.
-Once this setting is successfully done, the operations are done automatically.
+Upon successfully completing this setting, the machine automatically performs the operations.

 Automatic lathe

-An automatic lathe is known for its enhancement in quality and quantity of production.
-This machine is so perfect that the complete manufacturing process is automatically achieved.
-This means no participation of the operator is required during the operation.
+An automatic lathe is known for its enhancement in the quality and quantity of production.
+This machine’s perfection allows it to automatically complete the entire manufacturing process.
+This means the operator’s participation is not required during the operation.

 Lathe Machine Operations